jantimon/next-yak/packages/docs/docs/pages/features.md

 ## Dynamic styles

 The static functionality itself is already very useful, but the bread and butter is an easy way to create dynamic styles.
-Styled-components made the approach, where props are responsible for driving the dynamic CSS parts, really easy and with next-yak you can use exactly the same known API.
+Styled-components popularized the approach of using props to drive dynamic CSS parts.
+With next-yak, you can use the exact same familiar API.

 :::code-group